 At this point, however, architects would need to give an authoritative opinion that responds to the real core of the issue regarding the orientation of the altar.
 This challenge might find a response to the extent that people put aside any strange ideologies that go against the authentic spirit of the liturgy.
 This danger exists, as Cardinal Ratzinger reminded us: “Some liturgists would like you to believe that any idea not in full agreement with their rubrics would be a step backwards.
 This cannot be!
 This is a biased attitude!
 We need to reflect with an open mind and not immediately dismiss every reflection, accusing it of being ‘partisan to Saint Pius V.’”8

-In light of these brief reflections, it could be said that a beautiful, functional, and symbolically effective building able to serve as a model cannot appear mysteriously out of nowhere, but as a result of an authoritative and precise orientation in terms of sacred architecture on the part of the Church, just as has taken place in previous times.
+In Conclusion In light of these brief reflections, it could be said that a beautiful, functional, and symbolically effective building able to serve as a model cannot appear mysteriously out of nowhere, but as a result of an authoritative and precise orientation in terms of sacred architecture on the part of the Church, just as has taken place in previous times.
 This will happen, however, only when the Church will be able to speak clear words to architects regarding liturgical matters, so as to avoid misleading interpretations.
 Indeed, a look through history teaches us to appreciate that the great buildings for worship we have today in front of our eyes are the result of clear doctrinal concepts, anchored in tradition, but at the same time open to the historical needs of the moment.
 Indicative are the treatises on sacred architecture like that of Saint Charles Borromeo after the Council of Trent.
 In every era the Church knew how to ask artists for expressive forms able to ever better respond both to the needs coming from the unchanging and true spirit of the liturgy and to the legitimate aspirations of contemporary people.
 Today this historical law has become one of the greatest challenges the Church must urgently face.

 Therefore, if in the present, now a half century after the Second Vatican Council, we must concede that it is impossible to identify an architectural model of a church capable of reflecting Catholic identity, perhaps it is due (among other things) to the fact that the postconciliar liturgical reform is currently in a phase of prudent rethinking, self-examination, and adjustment following the initial euphoria after the Council.
 This explains clearly the rise of the idea in the liturgical field of a “reform of the reform,” launched recently by various theologians and liturgists in response to the call of Benedict XVI.
 The desired liturgical renewal should be the result of a new movement whose objective is to bring forth the authentic patrimony of the Second Vatican Council, consolidating at the same time the theological foundations of the liturgy.
 At this point, it seems clear that the new spring in sacred architecture is also linked to the correct interpretation of the documents of the Second Vatican Council.
 In this sense, it is well known that there is a proliferation of texts regarding the theme of rereading the conciliar documents according to a hermeneutic of renewal in continuity, as proposed by Benedict XVI in his memorable speech to the Roman Curia of December 22, 2005.
 Just as it brought forth a passionate debate in the theological domain, the challenge put forward by the pope emeritus should bring impetus to a calm and deep reflection in the fields of liturgy, music, art, and sacred architecture.